RebootGames/ZSL-Eco-Warriors/Game text.md

-## Arctic Tundra: Electronic left on stand by
+## Arctic Tundra: Electronic devices left on standby

 Slide 1

-Narrator text: Carbon released when natural gas drilling rigs are constructed, installed and run.
+Narrator text: Carbon is released when natural gas drilling rigs are constructed, installed and run.

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!